-In a post-truth world, Sarah Gerwens explores what it really means to live in a world without truth – and whether we can maybe ever give truth meaning again.
+In an age of ‘alternative facts’, E&M‘s Sarah Gerwens explores what it really means to live in a world without truth – and whether we can ever give truth meaning again.

 Two years ago, 1,000 Muslim men set Germany’s oldest church on fire.
 The British health service will soon be saving millions thanks to Brexit.
 And the Democrats are to blame for family separation at the US border.
 Or, maybe, not?